bodo-hugo-barwich/actix-blockchain/README.md

 The _Proof of Work_ block mining runs in a dedicated miner thread which keeps the API operative while a new block is mined.

+- Mutex

+The central data needs to be shared between threads since transaction are added through the HTTP API but also new blocks need to be mined in dedicated threads.